German railways, drivers' union near deal to end series of strikes

-BERLIN, Dec 17 (Reuters) - German state-run railway Deutsche Bahn and the drivers’ union GDL reached a partial agreement on Wednesday bringing them closer to settling a dispute that has caused major disruption to rail travel and freight in recent months.
+BERLIN (Reuters) - German state-run railway Deutsche Bahn [DBN.UL] and the drivers’ union GDL reached a partial agreement on Wednesday bringing them closer to settling a dispute that has caused major disruption to rail travel and freight in recent months.

 GDL chief Claus Weselsky told reporters that his drivers would get a one-off payment of 510 euros for 2014, but that a wage agreement for 2015 not had not yet been agreed.